PR editor traineeship

 The content on this page was translated automatically.

-You should have a university degree (master's or comparable), demonstrable previous journalistic experience, strong communication skills, a convincing manner and enjoy working with new media.
+You should have a university degree (Bachelor's or equivalent), demonstrable previous journalistic experience, good communication skills, a convincing manner and enjoy working with new media.

 Good foreign language skills, software and online skills (layout, image editing, content management systems, social media) are desirable, knowledge of the processes within a German university is an advantage.

-As a volunteer, you will be assigned to the Communications, Press and Public Relations Office of the university administration, which participates in the flexitime system.
-This means that you can organize your work flexibly within a given framework and in consultation with your superiors.
+As a volunteer, you will work in the Communications, Press and Public Relations department of the university administration, which participates in the flexitime scheme.
+This means that you can work flexibly - within a given framework and in consultation with your supervisor.

-As a volunteer, you will be part of the press office.
-The training follows a training plan that covers all the main areas of responsibility and is regularly discussed with you.
-There will be a permanent contact person for you, who will manage your training and be available at all times.
+As a trainee, you will be part of the press office.
+The training follows a training plan that covers all the main areas of responsibility and is discussed with you regularly.
+You will have a fixed contact person who will manage your training and be available at all times.

-You will also complete a journalistic internship during an external practical phase.
-You will also attend two courses at the Academy of the Bavarian Press.
+You will also complete a journalistic internship in an external practical phase.
+You will also attend two courses at the Akademie der Bayerischen Presse.

-As a trainee, you do not attend a vocational school, but rather inter-company courses at the Academy of the Bavarian Press in Munich or Kulmbach.
+As a trainee, you will not attend a vocational school, but inter-company courses at the Akademie der Bayerischen Presse in Munich or Kulmbach.

-For the traineeship you need a quick grasp, a good feeling for languages and also organizational talent.
+For the traineeship, you need to be quick on the uptake, have a good feel for language and also have a talent for organization.
 Are you passionate about researching facts and creating texts and other content?
 Then a traineeship in the press office is a good choice for you.

 What do you deal with during your traineeship?

-I deal with everything that makes up the university: teaching and studying, research in all scientific areas, committee work, events, topics of the employees and much more.
-These are the contents of university communications.
-My personal focus is on everything to do with science: identifying interesting, new research and preparing it for different target groups.
+I deal with everything that makes up the university: teaching and studying, research in all academic areas, committee work, events, staff topics and much more.
+That is the content of university communication.
+My personal focus is on everything to do with science: identifying interesting new research and preparing it for different target groups.

-Why did you choose an apprenticeship and specifically this one?
+Why did you choose an apprenticeship and this one in particular?

-At a university, there are a variety of topics that need to be prepared for different target groups: the media as well as citizens of the region and beyond, employees, cooperation partners from industry and civil society, students, and young people interested in studying.
+At a university, there are a variety of topics that need to be prepared for different target groups: the media and citizens of the region and beyond, employees, cooperation partners from industry and civil society, students and young people interested in studying.
 Through targeted communication with all these groups, I can significantly develop my skills.

 What else would you like to pass on to others?

-The University of Kassel is broadly positioned in press and public relations, so that a volunteer can work as part of the team in all areas and can also set personal priorities in consultation.
+The University of Kassel has a broad range of press and public relations activities, so that a volunteer can work as part of the team in all areas and can also set personal priorities in consultation.
 The support is close-knit and the work in the team is extremely appreciative.

 - have always been curious.